-New York start-up businesses can negotiate a Good Guy Clause into commercial leases in New York to gain flexibility in terminating leases should things go wrong.
+New York start-up businesses can negotiate a Good Guy Clause into their NY commercial leases to gain flexibility in terminating leases should things go upside down.

-If you are a New York start-up negotiating a lease for commercial space, here are some things to consider before signing your commercial lease:
+If you are a New York start-up negotiating a lease for commercial space, here are some things to consider before signing your New York commercial lease:

 - With a personal guaranty comes personal responsibility.
 That means you will be responsible personally for any shortfall in payments should you wish to terminate the lease.
-If there is no personal guaranty, then all you lose is your business’s security deposit.
+If there is no personal guaranty, then all you lose, in most cases, is your business’s security deposit.

 - Good Guy Clauses can include a clause where you waive your right to any return of your security deposit.
 This is NOT standard language within the clause.
 Look out for it.